 In 1969, he was invited down to the Guildhall in London where he was presented with the Churchill Fellowship Gold Medal by the Queen Mother.
 That completed a nice double for Michael as, in 1955, he had been presented to the Queen at Braemar Highland Games.

-Michael, now 80 years old, has no active involvement in the sport, but still follows it closely.
+Michael, at 81 years old, had no active involvement in the sport, but still followed it closely.
 He was

 - Twice a winner at Powderhall,

 - winner of countless championships and races at Highland and Border Games,